 Step 5.
 Find a Job

 We hope this article on steps to become a nurse in the U.S. was helpful.
-To learn more information on studying in the United States, feel free to check out the Study in the USA and the Available Programs for International Students in the USA sections!
+To learn more about studying in the United States, check out the Study in the USA and Available Programs for International Students sections!

 About the Author: Hyun Lee